tunderdomb/deepdep/README.md

 and here comes the fun part
-you can `.watch()` namespaces whether they are defined yet or not and this will prevent the execution of the loader script if not all of them are defined watched namespaces will be added to the loaders argument list so you can reference them
+you can `.watch()` namespaces whether they are defined yet or not and this will prevent the execution of the loader script if not all of them are defined

+watched namespaces will be added to the loaders argument list so you can reference them

+but this only works if those scripts really do create that namespace, otherwise the loader will never execute

 you don't have to write window, but it's the default namespace root as of now